Amputation Claims Solicitors

 Recovering from an amputation is a journey that extends far beyond the operating room and involves more than just the physical healing process.
 At Osbornes Law, we understand that comprehensive support and rehabilitation services are crucial to your recovery and independence.

 Soon after you contact us, we will provide access to free Independent Needs Assessments.
 This service evaluates the impact of your injury and identifies the support you need, both now and in the future.
-Wherever possible, we will seek early interim payments to fund the rehabilitation required.
+We will seek early interim payments to fund the rehabilitation required wherever possible.
+Early interim payments are made before the claim is settled and go a long way toward ensuring your immediate needs are met.

-We ensure that our clients have access to the highest quality medical care and rehabilitation services.
-This includes arranging for physiotherapy, occupational therapy and any additional specialist support you may require.
-Our goal is to facilitate your return to the highest level of function and independence possible.
+We ensure that our clients have access to the highest-quality medical care and rehabilitation services.
+This includes arranging for physiotherapy, occupational therapy, and any additional specialist support you may require.
+We aim to facilitate your return to the highest level of function and independence possible.

 Psychological Support